nickbrandt/GitLab/doc/user/clusters/migrating_from_gma_to_project_template.md

    +++ heritage: Tiller
    ```

-   After getting a successful pipeline, go ahead and repeat these steps for the other apps that you have deployed
+After getting a successful pipeline, repeat these steps for any other deployed apps
-   and would like to manage with the Cluster Management Project..
+you want to manage with the Cluster Management Project.